TREE LIFE

 The Jekyll and Hyde among plants, the Cuscuta, sometimes behaves like a normal plant, with its seed germinating in the ordinary way and putting out a root.
 It then, however, becomes a parasitic vampire.

 Instead of feeding the young Cuscuta, the root merely anchors a slender stem that reaches out and sweeps the nearby area in ever-increasing circles, prospecting for a host plant.
 As soon as it finds one, it winds itself around it – rarely more than three times – and squeezes.
 This contact irritates the Cuscuta itself and triggers the formation of suckers that clamp down on the victim’s tissues and inject damaging toxins.
 Soon these suckers penetrate the supply vessels of the victimised host and can tap directly into them for food and water.
-The Cuscuta now abandons its root to sponge directly off its host, living and eventually dying with the occupied plant unless it should manage to colonise other foster-plants.
+The Cuscuta now abandons its root to sponge directly off its host, living and eventually dying with the occupied plant unless it should manage to colonise other foster plants.
 Curiously, if two Cuscuta stems meet, they coil around each other, each implanting suckers in the other, but without any effect.

 All 170 known Cuscuta species are parasites with leaves reduced to scales.
 Some are specialists; others will occupy a broader choice of hosts.
 Cuscuta epithymum, also found in Europe and known as the common dodder, will attack not only flax but also clover, thyme, gorse, heather, hops and nettles.
-Cuscuta cause serious damage to crops, and when they infest several plants may transmit viruses from one to another.
+Cuscuta causes serious damage to crops, and when they infest several plants may transmit viruses from one to another.
 The tobacco mosaic virus, for example, is spread by this process of poisonous transfusion.

 This extract is taken from Nature’s Masterpieces – Published by Readers’ Digest and acknowledged with thanks.